Learning Interpolations between Boltzmann Densities: Acknowledgement

 \section{Acknowledgement}

 The authors acknowledge support from the Swiss National Science Foundation under grant number CRSII5\_193716 - ``Robust Deep Density Models for High-Energy Particle Physics and Solar Flare Analysis (RODEM)''.
-We further thank Samuel Klein, Jonas Köhler and Eloi Alonso for discussions and Saviz Mowlavi for pointing out the connection to PINNs.
+We also thank Samuel Klein, Jonas Köhler and Eloi Alonso for discussions, Saviz Mowlavi for mentioning the connection to PINNs, and Ricky T. Q. Chen for pointing out that (\ref{cont_eq}) is just the continuity equation.